dschadow/JavaSecurity/README.md

 Spring Boot based web application using a Content Security Policy (CSP) header.
 After launching, open the web application in your browser at **http://localhost:8080**.

 ##csrf-spring-security
-Cross-Site Request Forgery (CSRF) demo project preventing CSRF in a JavaServer Pages (JSP) web application by utilizing [Spring Security](http://projects.spring.io/spring-security).
-After launching, open the web application in your browser at **http://localhost:8080/csrf-spring-security**.
+Cross-Site Request Forgery (CSRF) demo project based on Spring Boot preventing CSRF in a web application by utilizing [Spring Security](http://projects.spring.io/spring-security).
+After launching, open the web application in your browser at **http://localhost:8080**.

 ##csrf
 Cross-Site Request Forgery (CSRF) demo project preventing CSRF in a JavaServer Pages (JSP) web application.
 Sample code is based on the [Enterprise Security API (ESAPI)](https://www.owasp.org/index.php/Category:OWASP_Enterprise_Security_API).
 After launching, open the web application in your browser at **http://localhost:8080/csrf**.